Crazy 4th of July candy or chocolate pops for a red, white, and blue treat.

-Here, I take the same concept as the crazy chocolate lollipops from my book, but I dress them up in red, white and blue for the 4th of July.
+Here, I take the same concept as the crazy chocolate lollipops from my book, but I dress them up in red, white and blue to make 4th of July candy pops.
 The beauty of these candy pops is that you can be as messy and imperfect as you like.
 Oh, and that they take minutes to make.

 I just love this color combination (thanks, America).
 And because precision isn’t necessary, the likes of kids and me (as in, those that lack precision) can create edible masterpieces.

-how to make crazy 4th of July lollipops
+how to make 4th of July candy pops

 you will need:*

 disposable decorating bags

 *Find the candy melts, lollipop sticks and decorating bags in the craft store.

 what to do: